 Fall of even years.
-Prerequisites: FW(BIOL) 3114 and one of the following: BIOL 3004, FW(BIOL) 3084, BIOL 3094, BIOL 3134, FW(BIOL) 3144, FW(BIOL) 3154, BIOL 4224, or permission of instructor.
+Prerequisites: FW(BIOL) 3114 and one of the following: BIOL 3004, FW(BIOL) 3084, BIOL 3094, BIOL 3134, FW(BIOL) 3154, BIOL(FW) 3224, BIOL 4044, or permission of instructor.
 The concepts of, processes that produce, and factors that threaten biological diversity are introduced and examined.
-Further emphasis is placed on unique problems associated with small population size. management endangered species. and practical applications of conservation biology.
+Further emphasis is placed on unique problems associated with small population size, management of endangered species, and practical applications of conservation biology.
 Lecture three hours.